 All posts should be attached to the ground.
 Below are the most common scenarios.

-To anchor the posts, you need metal anchors and bolts.
-Our anchor kits, whether for concrete or wood decks come with everything you need to attach your structure securely.
+To anchor your posts for decades to come, we recommend stainless steel anchors and bolts.
+Our anchor kits, whether for concrete or wood decks, come with everything you need to attach your structure securely.

 OPTION 1: Standard Anchor Kit

 The stainless steel anchors sit on the surface and attach using either 4 expansion anchor bolts (for concrete) or 4 lag bolts (if attaching to a wood deck).
-The posts sit in the anchors and are attached to the anchors with lag bolts provided.
-A wood trim box is included to hide the metal from view (see anchor kit installation images below).
+The posts sit in the anchor's saddle and are attached to the anchors with lag bolts provided.
+A wood trim box is included to hide the hardware from view (see anchor kit installation images below).

 For paver, stone or flagstone patios we don't recommend attaching directly to these surfaces because you may have cracking or movement long term.
 Instead, we recommend installing footings (concrete foundations for the posts) to make sure you have zero issues long term.

 For most applications, we recommend digging holes 30" deep (in snow areas adjust depth to go below the frost line by 6"), place cardboard Sono tubing in the hole up to ground level (see anchorage table 1 to know the diameter).
 Then pour concrete flush to ground level (or level with the walking surface area of your paver or flagstone patio).
 Allow up to 3 days for the concrete to cure before attaching metal anchors at the top of the concrete pour (see below).
 You can use fast drying concrete if you don’t want to wait.

 If you do not want the posts to wick up moisture, pour the concrete half an inch above ground level.
 The trim boxes will still drop to the floor and hide this detail.